gretazas/black_jack_game/README.md

 ## Link to: [Am I Responsive](http://ami.responsivedesign.is/)
 <img src="assets/images/responsive.png" alt="Responsive design image">

-+ User would use different layout on screens 1560px and smaller.
++ User would use a different layout on screens 1560px and smaller.
 + I used JavaScript to change button positions on smaller screens.
-+ Win, loose and draw table would get smaller.
++ Win, lose and draw tables would get smaller.
 + Index.html wound get samller font and boxes would decrease acording to smaller screen size.

 <p align="right">(<a href="#top">Back to top</a>)</p>